I think the correct answer is not a byte, but a myte’s worth.

 One might also consider the ratio of air to pitch in the production a horn player's tone; of bow and rosin friction to vibrating string, sounding a bit like chronic vocal fry, in the production of a string player's tone; of breath to voice for a vocalist or flautist.
 We, the listener, focus almost exclusively on pitch content; we might even comment on the purity of tone as we allow ourselves to be dazzled by a performance; but in reality great tone, unless it is artificial, is never pure.
 And that's what draws us in; the humanity by which the machine appears to sing.

 In fact it is as much the individual character by which a performer shapes pitch as it is the noise and nuance coloring said pitch (by a sublime measure) that we identify a given performer.
-We can say they are excellent technicians not simply because they control pitch and rhythm, but because of their the capacity to make calculated deviations and control noise, using it as another color.
-And it may be this noise more than anything else that brands the band, so to speak.
+We can say they are excellent technicians not simply because they control pitch and rhythm, but because of their the capacity to make calculated deviations and control noise, using it to color expression.
+And it may be this deftly wielded noise that more than anything else that brands the band, so to speak.

 Broadly speaking we can examine the production of tone on a macro and micro level.
 At the macro level, tone is the inherent sound produced by a given instrument.
 On a micro level, musicians shape that tone with their fingers.
 The result is timbre shaped by nuance, which we call a musician's sound.